polyphony-chat/docs/SPECIFICATION.md

 Once a server has given out a "last resort" `KeyPackage` to a client, the server should request a new "last resort" `KeyPackage` from the client from the user, once they connect to the server again.
 The old "last resort" `KeyPackage` should then be deleted.

-### 7.2 User identity
+### 7.2 User identity keys and message signing

+As mentioned section #3, users must hold on to an identity key pair at all times.
+This key pair is used to represent a user's identity and to verify message integrity, by having a user sign all messages they send with their private identity key.
+The key pair is generated by the user, and the respective public key is sent to the user's home server when first registering on the server, or when rotating keys.
+The key is stored in the client's local storage.
+Upon receiving a new identity key pair, a home server will generate a new certificate containing the clients' public identity key and the corresponding users' federation ID, and send it to the client.
+This certificate is proof that the home server attests to the clients key.
+The client then attaches this certificate to any message it sends, alongside the actual signature of the message.

+A client may choose to rotate their identity key at any time.
+This is done by generating a new identity key pair, and sending the new public identity key to their home server.

-Even though section 6.1 defines that a `KeyPackage` should be deleted by the server after it has been given out once, servers must keep track of the identity keys of all users that are registered on the server, and must be able to provide a users' identity key (or keys, in the case of multi-device users) for a given timestamp, when requested.
+Even though section 7.1 defines that a `KeyPackage` should be deleted by the server after it has been given out once, servers must keep track of the identity keys of all users that are registered on the server, and must be able to provide a users' identity key (or keys, in the case of multi-device users) for a given timestamp, when requested.
 This is to ensure messages sent by users, even ones sent a long time ago, can be verified by other servers and their users.
 This is because the public key of a user may change over time and users must sign all messages they send to other servers.
 Likewise, a client should also keep track of all of its own identity keys, to potentially verify their identity in case of a migration.

+Signing messages prevents a malicious foreign server from impersonating a user.

+#### 7.2.1 Message verification

+Of course, in order for message signing to actually verify message integrity, clients **must** verify the signatures of all messages they receive.
+This is done by verifying the signature of the message with the public key and certificate of the sender, which both can be obtained from the home server the message was sent on.
+Clients must also verify that the certificate attached to the message is valid and that the public key in the certificate matches the public key of the sender.
+If the verification fails, the message should be treated with extreme caution.

+!!! bug "TODO"

+    TODO: We currently say that the certificate generated by a users home server has to be attached to every message they send.
+This is not the case, as the certificate is only needed when the user's public identity key changes.
+This should be fixed throughout the document.

-### 7.3 Multi-device support
+#### 7.2.2 Multi-device support

 Polyproto servers and clients must implement multi-device support, as defined in the MLS specification (RFC9420).
 Clients must not use the same keys on multiple devices.
 Instead, the MLS protocol assigns a new `LeafNode` to each device.

 Each device provides its own `KeyPackages` as well as an own set of unique identity and signature keys.
 Polyproto home servers must guarantee this uniqueness amongst all users of the server.

+### 7.3 Best practices

+#### 7.3.1 Signing keys

+- Instance/user signing keys should be rotated at least every 30 days.
+This is to ensure that a compromised key can only be used for a limited amount of time.
+- If Bobs client fails to verify the signature of Alice's message with the public key/certificate pair received from Server B, it should ask Server A for the public key of Alice at the time the message was sent.
+If the verification fails again, the message should be treated with extreme caution.

 ## 8. Account migration